 Artist

 www.tanyamars.com

-Tanya Mars is a feminist performance and video artist who has been involved in the Canadian art scene since 1973.
+Tanya Mars is a feminist performance artist who has been involved in the Canadian art scene since 1973.
 She was a founding member and director of Powerhouse Gallery (La Centrale) in Montreal (the first women’s art gallery in Canada), editor of Parallelogramme magazine for 13 years, and very active in ANNPAC (the Association of National Non-Profit Artist-run Centres) for 15 years.
 She has also been an active member of other arts organizations since the early 70’s.
 Her work is often characterized as visually rich layers of spectacular, satirical feminist imagery.
-She has performed widely across Canada, in Valparaiso, Chile, Mexico City, Sweden, France and Helsinki.
-In 2004, Mars performed the 7-hour durational performance entitled The Tyranny of Bliss which involved over 30 performers who created 14 tableaux in and around Queen’s Park in Toronto.
+She has performed widely across Canada, and internationally: Svalbard, Chile, Mexico City, Sweden, Denmark, France, China, Finland and the US.

 She is co-editor with Johanna Householder of Caught in the Act: an anthology of performance art by Canadian women (2004), and More Caught in the Act (2016), both published by YYZ books and partners.
-She is also a member of the 7a*11d Collective (established in 1997) that produces a bi-annual International Festival of Performance Art in Toronto.
-She currently teaches performance art and video at the University of Toronto Scarborough and is part of the graduate faculty of the Master of Visual Studies Program at the University of Toronto.
+She was a member of the 7a*11d (1998-2022) that produces a bi-annual International Festival of Performance Art in Toronto.

 In the 70s and 80s Mars’ work focused on creating spectacular feminist imagery that placed women at the centre of the narrative.
 Since the mid-90s her performances have included endurance, durational and site-specific strategies.
 Her work is political, satirical and humorous.
 She has worked both independently and collaboratively to create both large-scale as well as intimate performances.
-Her most recent body of work are a reflection on our complicity in the world of excess and consumption in the face of economic collapse.
+Recent work reflects on our complicity in the world of excess and consumption in the face of economic collapse, as well as the impact of aging on the female body.

+Artist